Small-Text: Active Learning for Text Classification in Python: Comparison to Previous Software

-In Table~\ref{table-related-software}, we compare each of those projects and \libraryName by multiple criteria related to active learning or related to the specific code: While all libraries provide a selection of query strategies, not all libraries offer stopping criteria, which are crucial to reducing the total annotation effort and thus directy influence the efficiency of the active learning process \citep{vlachos:2008,laws:2008,olsson:2009}.
-We can also see a difference in the number of provided query strategies, which is however not conclusive on its own: although a higher number of query strategies is certainly not a disadvantage, it is more important to provide the most relevant strategies (either due to recency, domain-specificity, or strong performance) since active learning experiments are computationally expensive \citep{margatina:2021,schroeder:2022} and therefore not every strategy can be tested during an experiment.
-Likewise, for application scenarios, only the one presumed best strategy will be employed.
-Only \libraryName and \lrtcName focus specifically on text classification, and solely \modalName, \lrtcName and \libraryName offer access to GPU-based deep learning frameworks, which has become indispensable for competitive text classification due to the recent success and ubiquity of transformer-based models \citep{vaswani:2017,devlin:2019}.
-Finally, only \libraryName provides recent strategies such as BADGE~\citep{ash:2020}, BERT K-Means~\citep{yuan:2020}, and contrastive active learning~\citep{margatina:2021}, as well as the gradient-based strategies by \citet{zhang:2017}, where to latter are unique to active learning for text classification.
+In Table~\ref{table-related-software}, we compare \libraryName to the previously mentioned libraries, and compare them based on several criteria related to active learning or to the respective code base: While all libraries provide a selection of query strategies, not all libraries offer stopping criteria, which are crucial to reducing the total annotation effort and thus directly influence the efficiency of the active learning process \cite{vlachos:2008,laws:2008,olsson:2009}.
+We can also see a difference in the number of provided query strategies.
+While a higher number of query strategies is certainly not a disadvantage, it is more important to provide the most relevant strategies (either due to recency, domain-specificity, strong general performance, or because it is a baseline).
+Based on these criteria, \libraryName provides numerous recent strategies such as BADGE~\cite{ash:2020}, BERT K-Means~\cite{yuan:2020}, and contrastive active learning~\cite{margatina:2021}, as well as the gradient-based strategies by \citet{zhang:2017}, where the latter are unique to active learning for text classification.
+Selecting a subset of query strategies is especially important since active learning experiments are computationally expensive \cite{margatina:2021,schroeder:2022}, and therefore not every strategy can be tested in the context of an experiment or application.
+Finally, only \libraryName{}, \lrtcName, and \altoolboxName focus on text, and only about half of the libraries offer access to GPU-based deep learning, which has become indispensable for text classification due to the recent advances and ubiquity of transformer-based models \cite{vaswani:2017,devlin:2019}.

-The distinguishing characteristic of \libraryName is the integration of \sklearnName, \pytorchName, and \transformersName, which makes it possible to easily combine a wide range of classifiers, query strategies and stopping criteria.
-It provides a broad set of features including GPU support, stopping criteria, robustness through unit tests, and most importantly, it covers concepts that are specific to text classification such as embeddings, language models, and the text-based KimCNN \citep{kim:2014}.
-In summary, \libraryName offers a wide range of components, which are specifically targeted at text classification, thereby enabling state-of-the-art active learning for natural language processing using only a few lines of code.